By Nicole Walters, Guest Writer

 Lemons are good for detoxing the body, in this case from an illness.
 They are also high in vitamin C, which is immune boosting.
 It is naturally anti-viral and anti-inflammatory.
-It’s also good for breaking up mucous that may be on the throat causing the cough.
+It’s also good for breaking up mucus that may be on the throat causing the cough.

 Honey, especially raw honey, is well known for its many benefits.
-It is anti-bacterial, anti-viral, and full of antioxidants.
+It is antibacterial, antiviral, and full of antioxidants.
 If you’re careful with only slightly heating this and you buy local raw honey it should help even more with an allergy related cough due to honey’s ability to help arm your immune system for dealing with local allergens.

 Coconut oil has many amazing properties, but the important ones here are the anti-bacterial, anti-microbial, anti-viral, and anti-inflammatory properties.
 All these make it perfect for fighting winter colds and viruses.
 It has even been shown that coconut oil can bolster the immune system by improving white blood cell counts, which directly fights viruses and infections.

-4 Tablespoons Lemon Juice
+- 4 Tablespoons Lemon Juice

-1/3 Cup Honey (Preferably Raw)
+- 1/3 Cup Honey (Preferably Raw)

-2 Tablespoons Coconut Oil
+- 2 Tablespoons Coconut Oil